Mqxx/Minecraft-Server/README.md

 > This guide covers the latest version of Minecraft.
 In our example, this would be **Minecraft Java 1.19.3**, but you can also use the guide for newer versions.
 > If anything big changes I will update the guide to the latest version.

-We will look how to properly install the Java Runtime Environment (JRE) that we need for our Minecraft server.
+We will look how to properly install the [Java Runtime Environment (JRE)][link-openjdk] that we need for our Minecraft server.

 We will add a new own minecraft user.